rwb/ccjs300/README.md

 ## Lesson 22 - Thursday 4/30/26

+* *Note*: I will not be available during my office hours next Tuesday 5/5/26.
 * Reminder #1: Assignment #3 is due today.
 * Reminder #2: our final exam will be on Monday 5/11/26 from 10:30am-11:45am (note: this exam is not a cumulative exam).
 * Today we are continuing with chapter 5 and beginning chapter 6.